House prices in Corby

 Prices by property type

-Median sold price by type across Corby.
+Median sold price and share of the market, by type, across Corby.

 The most-traded type in Corby is semi-detached (1,109 sales, median £225,000), which tends to set the tone of the area.
 Flats (£135,000) and houses (~£244,671) trade well apart, so the headline figure moves a lot with the mix of what's for sale.